Reuben H. Fleet: Retirement and philanthropy

 Leaving Consolidated, Fleet divided his time between his landmark home in Point Loma, California, the "Spanish Castle", and his residence in Palm Springs, California.
 During this time Fleet served on the California State Highway Commission.
 He was also active in the Institute of the Aeronautical Sciences (IAS), the professional society for aeronautical engineers and researchers in related fields.
 IAS was founded in 1932 and was the predecessor of today's AIAA.

 In 1961 Fleet founded the San Diego Aerospace Museum to commemorate President Kennedy's commitment to land a man on the moon within this decade.

 In 1965 Fleet was invested in the International Aerospace Hall of Fame, and his portrait now hangs along with the other inductees' in the Hall of Fame's gallery within the San Diego Air and Space Museum.
 In 1967, Fleet's son, Sandy, founded the Fotomat Corporation.

 In the early 1970s, Fleet largely funded construction of The Bishop Center for Performing Arts at Grays Harbor College in Aberdeen, Washington, in honor of E. K. "Ned" and Lillian Fleet Bishop.
 Lillian was Fleet's sister, and "Ned" Bishop, a logging tycoon in western Washington state, was an early investor in Consolidated Aircraft.
 The Bishops left their fortune to a foundation that funds operation of the Bishop Center.

 The Reuben H. Fleet Space Theatre, now the Fleet Science Center, was established in San Diego in 1973 after an initial gift by his son Preston Fleet and the rest of the Fleet family.
 It was the first science museum to combine interactive science exhibits with a planetarium and very large screen theater based on the IMAX film format, setting the pattern that most major science museums have since adopted.

 In 1975, Reuben was inducted into the National Aviation Hall of Fame in Dayton, Ohio.

 Personal life

 Fleet married Elizabeth Girton on April 29, 1908, and they settled in Montesano, Washington.
 They had two children, Phyllis Fleet and David Girton Fleet; David later became an executive with Consolidated and a real estate developer, creator of the upscale Fleetridge neighborhood in San Diego.
 Fleet and Elizabeth were divorced in 1920.
 In 1931 he married Dorothy Mitchell, and they had three children, Preston "Sandy" Fleet, Dorothy Fleet, and Nancy Fleet.
 Preston Fleet went on to found the Fotomat Corporation.
 Fleet and Dorothy were divorced in 1944.
 He married Eva May VanDenburgh in 1947.

-Fleet died in San Diego, California, on October 29, 1975, at age 88 from injuries related to a fall.
+Fleet died in San Diego on October 29, 1975, at age 88 from injuries related to a fall.
 He was buried at Fort Rosecrans National Cemetery, Point Loma, San Diego, California.